mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 ### 50 Coconut don't cut it

-The goal of course isn’t to “do Scrum,” “do agile,” “do Lean,” or what-have-you.
+The goal of course isn’t to "do Scrum," "do agile," "do Lean," or what-have-you.
 The goal is to be in a position to deliver working software that gives the users some new capability at a moment’s notice.
 Not weeks, months, or years from now, but now.
 For many teams and organizations, continuous delivery feels like a lofty, unattainable goal, especially if you’re saddled with a process that restricts delivery to months, or even weeks.
 But as with any goal, the key is to keep